jibby1729/KashViT/README.md

 ### Performance on "In-the-Wild" Images
 While the model performs well on the test set, it struggles with new images taken from different sources, such as screenshots of words from e-books.
 Examples of these challenging images can be found in the `unseen_tests` folder.

-This is likely due to the training data being highly uniform (e.g., consistent font, clean background, specific sizing).
-The model has become specialized to this data and does not generalize well to variations in fonts, anti-aliasing, or other digital artifacts found in real-world images.
+To be honest, I am not entirely sure why the model is struggling with the new images.
+It might be due to the training data being highly uniform (clean background, specific sizing) or the dataset simply being too small to accomodate different fonts, anti-aliasing, or other digital artifacts found in real-world images.
 Interestingly, it can often recognize individual characters but fails to predict the entire word, suggesting the sequence processing is sensitive to these variations.

+To add test images to the `unseen_tests` folder, make sure the screenshots are of single words and are in the same format as the images in the `dataset/word_images` folder.

 ## Setup